ShatakshiSingh17/Global-superstore-analytics-etl/README.md

 ## Overview

-Takes raw sales data, cleans it, builds a Star Schema (Facts/Dims), and loads it into a local SQLite DB for analysis.
+Takes raw sales data from the [Superstore Dataset (Kaggle)](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final), cleans it, builds a Star Schema (Facts/Dims), and loads it into a local SQLite DB for analysis.

 **Stack:** Python, Pandas, SQLite, Parquet.